 1. Check Your Diary Is Up To Date

-One of my favourite things to do to help me get ready for the new year is to reconcile my diary.
-Have a look at your 2023 diary and check if you have all the main events recorded in it.
+Whatever type of diary you choose, have a look at it and check if you have all the main events for 2024 recorded in it.
 Many electronic diaries put national holidays in automatically, but if you are using a paper diary you may want to check they are also included.

 Do you have birthday and anniversary dates for those you want to remember with a card or gift?
 I like to put reminders in a week or so before the event, depending on how long things will take to arrive if I have to send them by post or courier.